idvorkin/idvorkin.github.io/_posts/2018-01-01-fuck-pride.md

 #### HEAD FAKE: This note is really about arrogance and hubris, not pride.

-To be dramatic, I'm using the word pride as an alternative to arrogance to hubris, which is the state being described in this note.
+To be dramatic, I'm using the word pride as an alternative to arrogance and hubris.
+Those words are probably more precise.

-Pride is a judgment over an accomplishment relative to our ability.
+Pride is a usually a justified positive judgment over an accomplishment relative to our ability.
 "E.g. Did I learn to read when I really struggle reading?".
-It is often justified.

-Arrogance, or hubris, is an assessment of self, often manifesting as entitlement, which is 1) feeling you are cosmically unique or 2) that you should have a positive outcome with no effort.
+Arrogance and hubris, are an assessment of self, often manifesting as entitlement, which is 1) feeling you are cosmically unique or 2) that you should have a positive outcome exceeding your effort or value.